 All students must be accompanied by an adult and signed in through the office if they arrive at school after the bell rings.
 Students are allowed five (5) unexcused tardies a semester for those unexpected things that arise.
 After that, students may face consequences and may be referred for truancy.
 To avoid tardies, we recommend that students ride the bus.
 If a bus arrives late, students will not receive a tardy.
 Please note that if you need to pick up your child, please do so by 3:10.
 Students will not be allowed to check out after 3:10.
 This is for the safety of students as buses and carpool are arriving and positioning for dismissal.

 After 8:20 a.m. - Tardy (must be checked in through the school office by an adult)

 Between 8:00 a.m. - 10:15 a.m. — Tardy but present for full day

 Between 10:15 a.m. - 12:00 p.m. — Present 1/2 day

 After 12:00 p.m. — Absent all day

-Students are only allowed 5 unexcused tardies and 5 unexcused checkouts per semester.
-More than 5 will result in truancy issues.
+Students are only allowed 5 unexcused tardies or checkouts per semester.
+At the 6th tardy, your child may receive recess detention.
+More than 5 may also result in truancy issues.

 For the safety of your child we can only accept transportation changes in person with an ID.
 We do not accept changes made by phone, fax or email.